BDC Hamburger Icon

 Open row

-New restaurants are popping up all the time, and competition is fierce for diners’ dollars.
+New restaurants are popping up all the time and competition is fierce for diners’ dollars.
 That may give you the impression that operating a food establishment is easy.
-In actuality, these businesses are labors of love, physically and emotionally demanding to run, and one of the highest ranked industries to failure.
+In actuality, these businesses are labors of love, physically and emotionally demanding to run and one of the highest-ranked industries for failure.

-But get it right and that corner restaurant you run now could become a gold mine.
-An eatery that prioritizes consistency, utilizes current technology and hires the right staff is on the path to success.
-But there’s plenty more you can do to take your restaurant to the next level and ensure its longevity.
+But get it right and that corner restaurant you operate now could become a gold mine.
+An eatery that prioritizes consistency, utilizes modern technology and hires the right staff is on the path to success.
+However, there’s plenty more you can do to take your restaurant to the next level and ensure its longevity.

 Business tips for restaurant owners